bravotango/E-Commerce-Backend/README.md

 ### Associations

-You'll need to execute association methods on your Sequelize models to create the following relationships between them:
+Association methods on Sequelize models create the following relationships between them:

 - `Product` belongs to `Category`, and `Category` has many `Product` models, as a category can have multiple products but a product can only belong to one category.

 - `Product` belongs to many `Tag` models, and `Tag` belongs to many `Product` models.
-Allow products to have multiple tags and tags to have many products by using the `ProductTag` through model.
+Products have multiple tags and tags to have many products by using the `ProductTag` through model.

 ### API Routes to Perform RESTful CRUD Operations